State-Funded Charter School Says Native 1st-Grader's Traditional Hair Violates Dress Code

 Instead of respecting the process, the ACLU has jumped in with threats and accusations that drive people apart rather than bring them together.”

-A call to The Roger Bacon Academy from Native News Online was not returned by press time.
-The school system has another case involving a Lumbee boy student in the same situation with similar circumstances that will be dealt with on April 27, 2023, as well.
+Native News Online reached out directly to the Roger Bacon Academy for comment, but the school declined our offer of an interview.
+In an interview with a local television station on Thursday, March 30, Mitchell stood by the school's grooming standards.
+He said allowing boys to have long hair could get in the way of their education.

+“I think allowing them to do wild things with their dress and their hair and their clothing detracts from the real point that we’re trying to achieve,” he told WECT-News 6.

-In the meantime, Logan Lomboy can return to school without having to cut his hair, pending a decision on April 27, 2023.
+For the moment, Logan Lomboy can return to school without having to cut his hair, pending a decision on April 27, 2023.

 12 years of Native News

-Note: EDITOR'S NOTE: This story has been updated to include a broadcast report on the situation and updated information from the school.